tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 ## Show the general pattern for requests

 When you start listing out the endpoints for your resources, you just list the "end point" part of the URL.
-You don't list the full HTTP URL that users will need to make the request.
-Listing out the full HTTP URL with each endpoint would be tedious and take up a lot of space.
+You don't list the full resource URL that users will need to make the request.
+Listing out the full resource URL with each endpoint would be tedious and take up a lot of space.

-You generally list the full HTTP URL in a Getting Started section that shows how to make a call to the API.
+You generally list the full resource URL in a Getting Started section that shows how to make a call to the API.

 For example, you might explain that the domain root for making a request is this: